The Hot Seat

-12. What’s your favorite drink during a match?
+12. What’s your favourite drink during a match?

 13. What do you tell yourself when you play a tough opponent?

-14. What is your favorite tennis grip (brand)?
+14. What is your favourite tennis grip (brand)?

 15. What would be the 3 main sources of power on forehand ground-stroke?

-16. What is your favorite advice for your students before tournaments?
+16. What is your favourite advice for your students before tournaments?